 There are a limited number of weekend and evening opportunities available, primarily for special events or projects.
 Please note that Daily Bread is closed on weekends and public holidays, except for our Public Food Sorts.

 Group volunteering: Community, Youth, School or Corporate Groups

 Can I bring a group?

-We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, fraternities and sororities, and religious organizations.
-Our volunteer projects can accommodate groups of various sizes and can provide team-building opportunities.
+We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, fraternities, sororities and religious organizations.
+Our volunteer projects can accommodate groups of various sizes and can provide excellent team-building opportunities.
 Groups must schedule in advance.

 Can children volunteer at Daily Bread?

 Due to health and safety regulations, children under eight years of age are not permitted to volunteer at Daily Bread Food Bank.

 However, Daily Bread is able to organise a tour of the warehouse, provided that the children who come in are accompanied by an adult (minimum of one adult for every six children).
 Although Daily Bread would like to meet all tour requests, tours depend upon staff availability.
 If you are interested in arranging a tour for children, please email email@example.com.

 Please note that all tours must be scheduled in advance.